Financial Aid Programs

 NCF will calculate the earned portion of such awards based upon attendance and academic activity (using the number of calendar days completed vs. the number of calendar days in the semester).
 Any unearned portion will be returned to the Department of Education.

-Students who receive Florida Bright Futures Scholarships and withdraw after the second week of class or stop attending all classes are subject to the return of their Bright Futures Scholarships to the Florida Department of Education.
+Students who receive Florida Bright Futures Scholarships and withdraw, drop, or stop attending classes are subject to the return of their Bright Futures Scholarships to the Florida Department of Education.
 (New College returns the amount, and then the student owes the College for that amount.)

-Students who receive institutional scholarships and withdraw after the second week of class or stop attending all classes are subject to the return of their institutional scholarships to the College.
+Students who receive institutional scholarships and withdraw or stop attending all classes are subject to the return of their institutional scholarships and grants to the College.

 Students who receive institutional scholarships and withdraw and later apply for readmission are not reissued their institutional scholarships.
 Readmitted students may submit a written petition requesting reinstatement of their institutional scholarships.
 A prerequisite for reinstatement consideration is that the FAFSA is filed.